rocky-linux/documentation/en/rocky/8/guides/basic_network_configuration.md

 ## Prerequisites

 * A certain amount of comfort operating from the command line
-* All operations require root access
+* All operations require a user with elevated/administrative privileges on the system (For example root, sudo and so on)
 * Optional: familiarity with networking concepts

 # Introduction

 Nowadays a computer is almost useless by itself.
-Whether it is you need to update the packages set on a server or browser the Web on your laptop, you will need a network access.
+Whether it is you need to update the packages on a server or browse the Web on your laptop, you will need a network access.
-This guide aims at providing Rocky Linux users the basic knowledge on how to setup network connectivity on Rocky Linux.
+This guide aims to provide Rocky Linux users the basic knowledge on how to setup network connectivity on Rocky Linux.

 ## Using NetworkManager service

 At the user level, the networking stack is managed by *NetworkManager*.
-This tool is running as a service, you can check its state with the following command:
+This tool runs as a service, and you can check its state with the following command:

 	systemctl status NetworkManager